 When a plant grows a deeper root system, it helps store carbon deeper underground in more stable soil.
 Controlling how a plant's roots grow, though, is not as easy as it sounds.
 Scientists have long known that the plant hormone auxin is responsible for root growth, but didn’t know exactly how it affected the shape of the root system.
 The research, published today in Cell, used the model plant thale cress (Arabidopsis) to identify a specific gene—EXOCYST70A3—that controls the way roots grow by altering how much auxin gets to the root tip.
 This gene, or highly similar ones, is present in all plants, opening doors for researchers to engineer nearly any plant to grow deeper roots.

 How do you test what a gene does?
 You turn it off.
 Roots naturally grow in many directions, but they often course-correct to point downwards.
 Researchers identified EXOCYST70A3 as a possible gene for directing root growth, but looked at what happened when it wasn’t working.
-When they changed the activity of EXOCYST70A3 by either turning it off or amplifying its activity, they made roots that are usually quite shallow grow much deeper.
+When they turned off EXOCYST70A3, roots grew more laterally, leading to a much shallower root system.
+By amplifying the gene, though, they made the roots grow deeper.

 When plants grow roots, they’re storing carbon in complex carbohydrates that aren’t easily broken down by soil microbes, a process which sends carbon back into the atmosphere.
 The Harnessing Plants Initiative is working to ensure that plants store more carbon in the molecule suberin, which is basically cork.
 Suberin is found in plant roots, and seems pretty resistant to decomposition.
 Growing deep roots also means that there’s less of a chance that carbon makes it back into the atmosphere.

 “The idea is not to store more carbon but to store carbon in parts of the soil where the carbon is more stable,” lead author Wolfgang Busch said.
 “Change the biochemistry, increase the stability.”